standardrb/standard/README.md

 `ignore` section in the `.standard.yml` file.

 As you refactor your existing project you can remove files from the list.
-You can also regenerate the todo file at anytime by re-running the above command.
+You can also regenerate the todo file at any time by re-running the above command.

 ### Using with Rake